 In today’s day and age, attention spans are shorter than ever before (and just getting worse).
-There’s theories that the human attention span is shorter than that of a goldfish: eight seconds for humans as opposed to nine seconds for the fish.
+There are theories that the human attention span is shorter than that of a goldfish: eight seconds for humans as opposed to nine seconds for the fish.

 But whether or not the human attention span is actually shorter than that of a goldfish isn’t the point.
 The point is that humans have a really hard time sustaining attention.
 And this is all exacerbated by the fact that we live in a distraction-rich world, largely thanks to social media.